dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/5-page-title-how-to-test/README.md

 There are two ways you can test this criterion:

-1. Visually check the browser tab
+1. Visually check the browser tab.
-2. Manually check the title tag
+2. Manually check the title tag.

 If you hover the mouse over the browser tab which has the page loaded, the page title should be displayed after a few sections.